 Cost will also be affected by the distance between where your florist is based, and whether freelancers have to be hired.
 Sometimes, when I work on weddings it's just me, which is obviously much cheaper than when I have to hire 17 freelance florists for 5 days' work!
 (That was certainly the biggest wedding I've ever worked on.)

 For your table dressing, why not use vases and pots of flowers or herbs provided by family and friends?
+Or grow some of your blooms yourself?
 This can result in a gorgeously rustic look, as well as keeping prices down and adding a more personal element to your decor.

 10. Consider using artificial